 Laterite soil:

-- Name from Latin word ‘Later’ which means Brick.
+- Name from the Latin word ‘Later’ which means Brick.

-- Become so soft when wet and so hard when dried.
+- It becomes so soft when wet and so hard when dried.

 - In the areas of high temperature and high rainfall.